lemontree61089/ansible-nx-evpn/README.md

 - check_vni
 - check_vni_l2

-Also a checkpoint is taken on all devices, so if any tasks fails a rollback will be triggered
+Also a checkpoint is taken on all devices, so if any tasks fails a rollback will be triggered.
+This is to avoid a state where only some of the configuration has been done.
+This is either all playbook tasks succeeded or not